If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 The text "PICTRIP" was changed to "HOT-SPOT" for the international releases.

-In the Japanese version, if you press B while a song is playing, the music will continue to play outside of the Hot-spot selection menu.
+In the Japanese version, if you press B while a song is playing, the music will continue to play outside of the Hot-Spot selection menu.
 The international versions will stop the music after exiting the menu.

-If you attempt to set a Hot-spot in any of the Album B pictures, only the exit menu will appear.
+If you attempt to set a Hot-Spot in any of the Album B pictures, only the exit menu will appear.
 GameShark code 01??D8D5 ID 1E-3B will allow you to access the Album B photos.

 Error Faces